 Once you have logged in to the HP admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.

-What if my HP router or network stops working after the configuration change
+What if my HP router or network stops working after a configuration change

 In case you by mistake make some change that breaks your HP home network, you can always go back to zero by following the generic 30 30 30 hard reset trick.

 This is usually the last resort, and if you still have access to the HP interface you can always login to try and revert the settings first (This of course assumes you wrote down the original value before changing it).